Fluoroquinolones are antibiotics used to treat infections caused by certain types of bacteria.

 This medication must be used during the entire time that the treatment has been recommended by the doctor, even if the symptoms have improved, since it reduces the possibility of the infection returning.

-This medication may produce a burning or itching sensation in the eyes for a minute or two at the time it is applied.
+This medication may produce a burning or itching sensation in the eyes for a minute or two when applied.

-The use of this medication for prolonged or repeated periods may cause a new fungal eye infection.
+For prolonged or repeated periods, this medication may cause a new fungal eye infection.

 It should not be used for longer than prescribed by this medication.

-There may also be unlikely but serious side effects such as pain in the eyes, swelling of the eyelids or face, dizziness and nausea.
+There may also be unlikely but severe side effects such as pain in the eyes, swelling of the eyelids or face, dizziness, and nausea.

-Very little allergic reactions to this drug are very rare, symptoms may include:
+Minimal allergic reactions to this drug are infrequent; symptoms may include:

-The rash, itching, swelling (especially of the face, tongue, and throat), severe dizziness, and difficulty breathing.
+The rash, itching, swelling (especially the face, tongue, and throat), severe dizziness, and difficulty breathing.

-Ocular secretion, redness, itching or intense pain are the most frequent symptoms of the presence of a new ocular infection.
+Ocular secretion, redness, itching, or intense pain are the most frequent symptoms of a new ocular infection.